UT Health San Antonio MD Anderson Cancer Center History

 Over the years the new campus, which opened in 1995, grew incrementally to include the interconnected Burton and Miriam Grossman Building, the Roger and Cherry Zeller Building, and the Urschel Tower, plus a 550-car parking garage.
 As the square footage grew, so did the services offered, the expertise of the staff, and the affiliations that further broadened the center's scope.

 On December 17, 2007, the center became a center of the UT Health San Antonio through authorization of The University of Texas System Board of Regents.
 The San Antonio Cancer Institute name was discontinued.
-The cancer center at UT Health San Antonio maintains the prestigious NCI cancer center designation and is poised to help more patients than ever choose life over cancer.
+UT Health San Antonio MD Anderson Cancer Center maintains the prestigious NCI cancer center designation and is poised to help more patients than ever choose life over cancer.